girichinna27/docker-swarm-ssdmay/README.md

 * Comment much more extensively
 * Create tests and make them work better
 * Make CSS more elastic.
 Currently optimized for 3 nodes on a big screen
-* test for staging
-* Test for prod